brianz/udacity-sdc-p1/README.md

-# udacity-sdc-p1
-Udacity Self Driving Car Nanodegree Project 1 - Finding lane lines
+# Udacity Self Driving Car Nanodegree

+## Project 1: Finding lane lines

+See the [P1.ipynb](P1.ipynb) notebook for the full solution.